mlamare/Ted-Talk/README.md

 -EDA - parsing and cleaning data as well as making data vizualiations of findings -Modeling - includes all machine learning with SciKit Learn

 Data
--ted_main.csv - this is the all the data
+-ted_main.csv - data for project